GNU-Ymir/Documentations/en/primitives/types.md

 | `max` | The maximal value |
 | `min` | The minimal value |

-An overflow check is performed on literals, and an error is returned by the compiler if the type of integer you chose is not large enough to contain the value.
-For example:
+An overflow check is performed on literals at compilation time, and an error is returned by the compiler if the type of integer choosed to encode the literal is not large enough to contain the value.
+For
+example:

 ```ymir
 def main () {
 	let x : i8 = 934i8;
 }
 ```

-You should get the following error :
+Because a i8 can only store value ranging from `-127` to `128`, the value `934` would not fit.
+For that reason the compiler returns the following error.

 ```error
 Error : overflow capacity for type i8 = 943